software-tools-books/js4ds/_en/promises.md

 console.log(total_size)
 ```

-- danger: `fs.stat` in each iteration is executed asynchronously
+-   Danger: `fs.stat` in each iteration is executed asynchronously
-- might try chaining Promises together, to ensure that each executes only after the last resolved
+-   Might try chaining Promises together, to ensure that each executes only after the last resolved

 ```js
 const fs = require("fs-extra")